Pink Coloured Open litter box with a scoop on it

 Source: Kitty Poo Club YouTube

-They are also used widely in shelters and catteries, too.
-Temporary litter pans are comparatively light in weight, simple to fix, and do not require washing or ammonia solution.
+They are also widely used in shelters and catteries.
+Temporary litter pans are relatively lightweight, easy to set up, and do not require washing or ammonia solutions.

-Permanent boxes are more durable than shallow ones and may be less effective if your cats are heavy diggers.
+Permanent boxes are more durable than shallow ones but may be less effective if your cats are heavy diggers.

-Also, the cost implication of replacing them can be more expensive compared to constantly taking care of a conventional litter box in the future.
+Also, the cost of replacing disposable boxes can be higher than regular maintenance of a conventional litter box in the long term.

 What We LikeWhat We Don’t